asarra/guardian/README.md

 Why?
 -
 I tried out Proxmox and other hypervisors before.
-I noticed that I want something that is declarative, has native Wi-Fi support, is lightweight and gives me total control.
+I noticed that I want something that is declarative, has native Wi-Fi support, is lightweight, secure and gives me total control.
 That is why I decided to combine tech that I already know and handle my requirements the best.
 NixOs (declarative, native Wi-Fi support, and gives total control of the system through one config file) + KVM/Qemu/libvirt (kernel native and lightweight) as the combined hypervisor.
 And as the guest OS I picked uCore (Fedora CoreOS) because it is designed to be a cattle.
 Set and forget.
 Instantly replaceable with a new guest instance.
 It is also declarative and handles docker/podman containers very well and in a very secure way.
 I am passing through my GPU to the AI application (docker container) inside of it.